BlueFinBima/SynologyDDNSCloudflareMultidomain/README.md

 My Synology has a VPN interface, and the original code was picking up the IP V4 address of the VPN, and not the IP address of the interface I wanted.
+*Note* the IP Address which is shown in the DDNS entry in synology is not the one which is actually sent to CloudFare !!!

 ## Table of contents